-FIGURE 6-17 PERCENTAGE OF UNIT CAPACITY BY TCAC/HCD RESOURCE AREA DESIGNATION the moderate resource (rapidly changing) designation.
-While the site potential in in the communities of Bay Point and the vicinity of West Pittsburg on Suisun Bay accounts for 30.4 percent of total RHNA unit capacity, approximately 4.2 41.5 percent of the lower-income RHNA capacity is satisfied.
-There are two significant lower-income housing opportunities identified in the sites inventory within this area, satisfying 24.1 percent of the total lower-income RHNA: one large site in north Bay Point provides the potential for 500 lower-income units.
+The majority of lower-income unit capacity, 76.7 percent, is identified within low resource areas, with 14.2 percent of the lower-income unit capacity located within the moderate resource designation, and 3.4 percent within the moderate resource (rapidly changing) designation.
+While the site potential in in the communities of Bay Point and the vicinity of West Pittsburg on Suisun Bay accounts for 24.3 percent of total RHNA unit capacity, approximately 42.3 percent of the lower-income RHNA capacity is satisfied.
+There are two significant lower-income housing opportunities identified in the sites inventory within this area, satisfying 16.5 percent of the total lowerincome RHNA: one large site in north Bay Point provides the potential for 105 lower-income units.
 Although this area is designated as low resource, new retail, services, and amenities are an integral component in the future development vision of the area.
-Therefore, locating these units here is not expected to negatively concentrate lower-income residents in areas with limited access to resources The second site identifies the potential for 650 lower-income units just north of SR 4 and the commercial node on Bailey Road at the SR 4 access ramps.
+Therefore, locating these units here is not expected to negatively concentrate lower-income residents in areas with limited access to resources.
+The second site identifies the potential for 650 lower-income units just north of SR 4 and the commercial node on Bailey

+Road at the SR 4 access ramps.
 These two sites offer a significant housing mobility opportunity for lower-income households.